sap-tutorials/sap-build-process-automation/tutorials/joule-studio-hr-onboarding-assistant/joule-studio-hr-onboarding-assistant.md

 [OPTION BEGIN [Quick Create]]

 When the specification is complete you could pass it on to another team to do the implementation.
 However, here you are going to get the tool to implement the agent.
-This might happen automatically if you have selected quick-create at the start.
+This might happen automatically if you have selected **Quick Create** at the start.

 ![Spec creation](070-create-spec.png)